DigitalSal/cml_churn_demo/README.md

 ### 6 Calculate Accuracy

-Ensure a `CDSW_USER_API_KEY` environment variable with your user api key (main settings on the home screen) is defined for the project.

 Create a Job to show regular calculation of the model's accuracy

 Replace the CRN with the deployment CRN number from the monitoring tab